IBM/aspera-cli/docs/README.erb.md

 The command is `package recv`, possible methods are:

-- Provide a package id with option `id`
+- Provide a package ID with option `id`
 - Provide a public link with option `link`
 - Provide a `faspe:` URI with option `link`